NEXT LEVEL 2020+

 However, we want all medal-deciding competitions to have a maximum length of approximately 2½ hours, which means we will need to organise preliminary rounds for both juniors and seniors, followed by all around and individual discipline finals.

 The competition format for Cyr wheel is also under review and will change before the next world championships.
-The “free” programme will be re-named as an “artistic” programme from 2019 onwards.

 The Team World Cup will thus become the Team World Championships, but will retain the successful World Cup format with competition rounds and the use of jokers.
 We will also introduce a Junior Team World Championships that will be of particular interest to countries with strong junior sections.

 In addition to the World Championships, the IRV aims to offer an open competition programme directed towards Gym and Cyr wheel gymnasts of all levels who would like to combine informal competitions with training sessions and workshops.
 We are currently planning to organise an event along these lines within the framework of the CSIT World Sports Games in Tortosa, Spain, in July 2019.Read More: Wheel Workshop Week 2019 in Tortosa

 The Code of Points “freeze” from 2017-2020 will give us the opportunity to update all existing documentation and support a team to finalise a new edition of the Technical Language of Wheel Gymnastics.
 Furthermore, we have decided to work towards a wide-reaching strategic change of the structure of the Gym Wheel Code of Points.

 The plan is to improve comparability and transparency of the scores and to simplify the judging process as well as the training of judges.
 The focus of gym wheel routines in the future will be on a high level of execution and more variation of moves.
 The timeline for implementing a new code of points will be after the 2020 World Championships (i.e. from 2021).